-Our vision is great places for everyone.
-Our business is people and places.
-We develop and manage sustainable, safe and affordable homes and work in partnership to create vibrant, inclusive communities.
 St George Community Housing Limited (SGCH) (ABN 32 565 549 842) is a Public Company limited by guarantee and a charity registered with the Australian Charities and Not-for-Profits Commission.
-Our registered office of SGCH is situated at Hurstville in NSW.
+The registered main office of SGCH is in Hurstville, NSW.